DerwenAI/ERKG/README.md

   - launch a server in the cloud
   - use Linux command lines
   - write some code in Python

+In terms of cloud computing budget, this tutorial cost $0.13 total.

 ## Set up environment